 Instructors can determine the length of time for which a physical item may be checked out: 2 hours, 1 day, 2 days, 3 days, 7 days.

 Placing Materials on Course Reserves

 To place items on reserve at the library, Instructors may:

-Come to the circulation desk at Wallace on Ice (Ritter Arena) and fill out a printed copy of the Course Reserve Request Form.
+Come to the Library Services Desk at Wallace and fill out a printed copy of the Course Reserve Request Form.

 If RIT Libraries does not own a copy of an item, Course Reserves will work with the appropriate College Liaison Librarian to request that item be purchased and be put on reserve.
 These requests may take at least 2 weeks to coordinate with the Librarians, Acquisitions and Course Reserves.

 If placing personal items on reserve, please bring them to the library so that they can be processed.
 Instructors' personal items are physically processed to identify them as reserve items; this includes applying adhesive labels to items.
 Wallace Library does not assume responsibility for replacing worn, damaged or missing personal copies.

 Please contact us by email at email@example.com, if you have any questions about adding items to the Course Reserves collection.

 Faculty may add items to the Reserves collection at any time during the semester.
 Requests are processed in the order that they are received.
 To ensure library employees have sufficient time to prepare items for student access, requests for library-owned or Instructors’ copies should be submitted at least 4 working days prior to when the items are needed for a course.